 IT IS VERY IMPORTANT to know exactly 'where' and 'for what' you intend to use the choke and to understand what exactly you are buying (or building).

 DIFFERENCES IN CHOKE PERFORMANCE:

 DX-Wire in Germany is a leading supplier of components for d-i-y hams building their own antennas, baluns and chokes.
 DX-Wire also offers three Maxwell chokes for coax transmission lines, all of which are excellent devices.

 Which one you should use depends on the application.

-The impedance of an RF Choke, in this case called Common Mode Impedance (CMI) dictates its ability to impede the flow of Common Mode Current along the outside surface of the coax shield.
+The impedance of an RF Choke, called Common Mode Impedance (CMI), depicts its ability to impede the flow of Common Mode Current (CMC) along the outside surface of the coax shield.
 Like with resistors, a higher Ohmic value means it blocks more.
 But with chokes, "FREQUENCY" also plays an important role.

 The chart below shows the difference in CMI between the three chokes.

 NOTE that "frequency" plays a major role in which choke to choose: